Jeunese/jeunese.github.io/docs/guidelines.md

 -  Don't blame the user.
 -  Be kind to users who encounter situations in the product UI that could be frustrating for them, such as 404 pages.
 -  Use missteps as an opportunity to encourage users to keep navigating through the product.

-Avoid overusing "please", "thank you", and "sorry", especially for normal operations of the program:

--  Use "please" only in situations where you're asking someone to do something inconvenient or where the software is at fault.
--  Use "thank you" when you're asking someone to provide input that is inconvenient or difficult to get.
--  Use "sorry" only in situations that cause serious problems for the user, such as data loss.

 General recommendations for each element of a message, whichever type it is, are: